Upper Stikine River Canoeing

 - there will most definitely be cooking and eating delicious food!

-The Stikine River begins high up in the Spatsizi Plateau Wilderness Park (the traditional hunting grounds of the Tahltan First Nation, and descends 2000m through the Cassiar Mountains, the Spatsizi Plateau, the Stikine Mountains and finally into the Pacific Ocean, near Wrangell, Alaska.
-At the river’s source high up in the alpine, a series of lakes gather to form a fast-flowing river with exciting ledges, canyons, wave-trains, and boulder rapids, with options to portage around the class II and easy class III rapids.
+The Stikine River begins high up in the Spatsizi Plateau Wilderness Park (the traditional land of the Tahltan First Nation) and descends 2000m through the Cassiar Mountains, the Spatsizi Plateau, the Stikine Mountains and finally into the Pacific Ocean, near Wrangell, Alaska.
+At the river’s source high up in the alpine, a series of lakes gather to form a fast-flowing river with exciting ledges, canyons, wave-trains, and boulder rapids, with options to portage around the class II and class III rapids.

-The best hiking can be done at the very beginning of the river, where access to endless alpine wandering is a short, intense hike through the small fir, spruce, and aspen brush.
+The best hiking can be done at the very beginning of the river, where access to endless alpine wandering is a short hike through the small fir, spruce, and birch brush.

 The Upper Stikine is known for its high density of wildlife.
-You can expect to see some of Canada’s most iconic animals, including Black Bear, Grizzly Bear, Dall Sheep, Wolves, Moose, Stone Sheep, Lynx, and Caribou from BC’s largest herd of Woodland caribou that roam in this region.
+You can expect to see some of Canada’s most iconic animals, including Wolves, Black Bear, Grizzly Bear, Mountain Goats, Dall Sheep, Moose, Stone Sheep, Lynx, and Caribou from BC’s largest herd of Woodland caribou that roam in this region.

 For a deeper look at the stunning beauty and the vulnerability of this region, check out this video narrated by Wade Davis making the case against mineral exploration in the Sacred Headwaters.